beauxq/be8bbbce/readme.md

 but they are rational numbers.)

 The program will output the numerator and then the denominator.
-If you're only looking the visualization ( visualbernoulli.py ),
-you'll probably only see the denominator, unless you slow it down at the right time.
+If you're only looking at the visualization ( visualbernoulli.py ), you'll probably only see the denominator, unless you slow it down at the right time.
 You can see all the output in the console log.